MarcoMen-Temp/Fundamentals-Practice/README.md

 ## Issues Encountered

 There were no major issues, there was no lack of documentation available on the dataset and different analysis.
 The only quirk was the notebook in which I found inspiration was written in R, but as I mentioned on my notebook : '... not an issue'.
+There was one issue regarding " Web Scrapping!" .
+I tried to scrappe the wikipedia infobox with Anscombe's biographical details, but without any fruition.
+For this I used BeatifulSoup as Bs4, I only managed to get the text, but no picture.
+I also attempted HTML parsing and the use of Selenium library package to link to my Web Server ( Chrome, but also FireFox ), again no luck.
+So after a good few unsuccessful attempts I decided to cease and dessist.

 ## Lessons Learned